D. Wynne Thorne Career Research Award Nomination Procedures

 - Recipient will receive a $5,000 monetary award.

-- Recipient will be honored during Research Week events in April of the award year.
+- Recipient will be honored during the Faculty Awards Ceremony event in Spring of the award year.

 - Recipient will be asked to give the annual D. Wynne Thorne Lecture during Research Week the following year.